kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

 As he points out in 2023, this should have been entitled '_**What**_ is a Product Manager' and was written at the same time as Google were establishing their associate product manager program.
 He then summarises the qualities and by so doing begins to define the specific view of the problem space that the product manager works in if not their exact role - other than to ensure winning products in the long run.

-The reason to have product managers at all in this sense, was thus to ensure winning (great) products driven by the success (and ability to deliver at scale and speed) of companies like those that the author worked at (Yahoo then Google\[Docs, Calendar, Maps and Ventures]).
+The reason to have product managers at all in this sense, was thus to ensure winning (great) products driven by the success (and ability to deliver at scale and speed) of those from companies similar to ones the author worked at (Yahoo then Google\[Docs, Calendar, Maps and Ventures]).

-The issue of whether 'product' is a discrete thing was then elegantly side-stepped in the Lean Startup (Eric Ries - 2011) by articulating a set of five principles for entrepreneurs to create a successful startup (which means you have a winning product - albeit not at scale) basically by beginning with customers (interviews, research, discovery), building an MVP (Minimum Viable Product) then testing and iterating quickly.
+The issue of whether product is a discrete thing was then elegantly side-stepped in the [Lean Startup](https://theleanstartup.com/) (Eric Ries - 2011) by articulating a set of five principles for entrepreneurs to create a successful startup (which means you have a winning product - albeit not at scale) basically by beginning with customers (interviews, research, discovery), building an MVP (Minimum Viable Product) then testing and iterating quickly.

 The 'build, measure, (validate) learn' loop located product squarely in the language/domain of software development reflecting the established agile approach of sprints and increments of value for building software - see below for Agile.
 (NB this is I think resolved in the conclusion)

 The drive to instantiate this way of working in non-startups (Scale-ups and Established Enterprise) continued.
-Marty Cagan's book "INSPIRED: How to Create Tech Products Customers Love" (2018) has as it's opening sales pitch:
+Marty Cagan's book "[INSPIRED: How to Create Tech Products Customers Love](https://www.svpg.com/books/inspired-how-to-create-tech-products-customers-love-2nd-edition/)" (2018) has as it's opening sales pitch:

 > "How do today’s most successful tech companies—Amazon, Google, Facebook, Netflix, Tesla—define, design and develop the products that have earned the love of literally billions of people around the world?
 Perhaps surprisingly, they do it very differently than the vast majority of tech companies."